If you feel you have an emergency with your pet, please call us immediately.

 EMERGENCIES DURING OFFICE HOURS:

 Our hospital uses scheduled appointments for veterinary visits.
 We do understand that medical issues and emergencies come up suddenly and you may need to have your pet seen right away.
 We save urgent appointments each day to help accommodate these instances and ask that we schedule your pet’s wellness visit in advance whenever possible.
+Our urgent appointments are only available for our current clients.

 IN THE EVENT WE CAN NOT SEE YOUR PET, WE CAN REFER YOU TO: